tim-dombrowski/money-supply-project/R Notebook/README.md

 ```

     ## (Intercept)
-    ##   0.0553385
+    ##  0.05531629

 ``` r
 rettrend_M1$coefficients[1]*12
 ```

     ## (Intercept)
-    ##   0.1380513
+    ##   0.1376937

 ``` r
 rettrend_C$coefficients[1]*12
 ```

     ## (Intercept)
-    ##  0.07183563
+    ##  0.07156318

-Before we end, let’s revisit the original question once more.
-From our
+Before we wrap up, let’s revisit the question of how much of an outlier
-log return models, let’s convert the residuals into z-scores by
+2020 was in a historical context.
+From our log return models, let’s
-subtracting the mean (which is 0 by construction of linear regression)
+convert the residuals into z-scores by subtracting the mean (which is 0
-and dividing by the standard deviation.
+by construction of linear regression) and dividing by the standard
+deviation.

 ``` r
 Z = data.frame(date=index(ALL[-1,]))